juampe/toolchain/README.md

 To T-Head for not allow toolchain downloads out of china (Registered download + Force chinese phone number in registration process)

 # Enjoy!🍿

-Hi @smtdta, now I built my own xuantie toolchain, with the recomended T-Head sources.
-Forget "bizarre setup scripts" and use bash and exports provided in this example run.
-Patch 'mk' file with 'sed' to avoid shell 'fd' error.
-With this configuration I can run the "hello_world".
-Those are the steps:

 # Appendix 🎁
 ## Build xuantie T-Head toolchain
 ```